SABMIS: Sparse approximation based blind multi-image steganography scheme: Experimental Results

-{Moreover, in Figure \ref{Figure:secret recovered (using correct and wrong secret key) image visual analysis SABMIS} (a) and (b), we compare the `Peppers' secret image when extracted using correct and wrong secret-keys (from the `Zelda' stego-image), respectively.
-From this figure, we see that when using correct secret-keys, the visual distortion in the extracted secret image is negligible, and when using the wrong secret-keys, the distortion in the extracted secret image is very high {(it is almost black).}
+In Figure \ref{Figure:secret recovered (using correct and wrong secret key) image visual analysis SABMIS} (A) and (B), we compare the `Lake' secret image when extracted using correct and wrong secret-keys (from the `Stream' stego-image), respectively.
+From this figure, we see that when using correct secret-keys, the visual distortion in the extracted secret image is negligible (as evident by comparing with Figure 6(E)), and when using the wrong secret-keys, the distortion in the extracted secret image is very high (it is almost black).